daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_uibehaviours.md

 ![The behaviour execution lifecycle](images\modeler\UIBehaviourLifecycle.png)

+**Important**

+The *On Change* behaviours are only executed when the user changes directly the input.

+If the value of an element is setted using other behaviour (User Interface or not), the *On Change* code will not be executed.

 ## 3. Usage

 There are many possible usage scenarios for these behaviours, as JavaScript coding will allow you to execute whatever you want.
 Usage examples are described in our [FAQ](omnia3_modeler_entities.html#5-user-interface-behaviours).